Catherine Tresa

 Catherine Tresa Alexander (born 10 September 1989) is an Indian actress and model.
-She has established her career in Telugu and Tamil films.
+She has established her career in Tamil, Telugu, Kannada & Malayalam films.
 She made her film debut in 2010 in the film Shankar IPS.

 Early life

 Catherine Tresa was born to Malayali parents, Frank Mario Alexander and Tresa Alexander in Dubai.
 She finished her high school education in Dubai and moved to Bengaluru for higher education.
 While studying, she learnt to play piano, and got trained in singing, dancing, ice skating and debating, stating that she believes she is "good at anything I put my mind to".
 In Dubai, Catherine was an Emirates Environment volunteer.
 At the age of 14, Catherine did amateur modelling for fashion design graduate students.
 After moving to India, she modeled for Nalli Silks, Chennai Silks, Fast Track, Josco Jewellers and Deccan Chronicle.
 She has also shot for Srikantadatta Wodeyar's Maharaja Calendar and collaborated with Prasad Bidapa in numerous ramp shows across India.